Reviews You Can Rely On

 Weight (in pounds) 1.30 lbs

 The Helly Hansen Legendary Insulated is the best bargain on the market.
-They are highly weather-resistant, warm-ish, and durable and look pretty good— all for a fraction of the price of the top ski pants.
+These pants are highly weather-resistant, warm-ish, and durable and look pretty good — all for a fraction of the price of the top ski pants.
 If you're looking for a great pair of pants for almost any day of the ski season, these are a bargain that gets the job done and then some.
+One tester noted that “These pants have the refined tailoring of much more expensive options.”
 Across the board, they perform adequately for most needs at the resort while looking and feeling great.
+Similarly, the Patagonia Powder Town delivers good performance at a reasonable price, but the Helly Hansen Legendary does it all for even less.

-These pants don't deliver the same performance as the best pants on the market, but they perform well across the board and are a great option for users who don't need all the bells and whistles but still want to remain warm, dry and comfortable while skiing.
-Their value can't be beaten.
-If you're looking for the ultimate in warmth and performance, check out the Arc'teryx Sabre
+These pants don't deliver the same weather-resistant performance as slightly more expensive options like the Flylow Chemical, but they perform well across the board and are a great option for users who don't need all the bells and whistles and still want to remain warm, dry and comfortable while skiing.
+Their value can't be beat.
+If you're looking for an even more affordable ski pant with decent performance, check out the Columbia Bugaboo V.

 Read more: Helly Hansen Legendary Insulated review